 Both interties allow GVEA to augment our 296 MW generation capacity, with an additional 70 MW from the Anchorage area.

 Golden Valley’s Battery Energy Storage System (BESS) project came online in November 2003.
 The BESS can provide 27 megawatts for 15 minutes (or up to 40 MW for less time), if necessary.
-Being able to produce 40 MW makes the BESS the most powerful battery energy storage system in the world in terms of MW output.
-In 2014, the BESS responded to 78 events, preventing approx. 263,489 member outages.
-System reliability was 99.97% in 2014.
+Being able to produce 40 MW makes the BESS one of the most powerful battery energy storage systems in the world in terms of MW output.
+In 2018, the BESS responded to 59 events, preventing approx. 309,009 member outages.
+System reliability was 99% in 2018.
 On average, members experienced less than 2 hours without power.

-To help stabilize costs, Golden Valley has 7 generating facilities and maintains a diverse fuel mix of oil, coal, natural gas, hydroelectric and wind.
+To help stabilize costs, Golden Valley has 8 generating facilities and maintains a diverse fuel mix of oil, coal, natural gas, hydroelectric, wind and solar.
 The North Pole Expansion Power Plant generates power using a naphtha-blend, an extremely clean burning fuel.
 This power plant could be converted to burn natural gas, should it become available in the Interior.

-In 2016, GVEA will bring online Healy Unit 2, a 50MW coal power plant.
-Restart work began in May 2014, which includes new mill exhauster fans and environmental analyzers, as well as control system, pulverizer and electrical upgrades.
+In the fall of 2018, GVEA will bring Healy Unit 2 online, which a 50MW coal-power plant.
+Since restart work began, new mill exhauster fans, environmental analyzers, as well as control system, pulverizer and electrical upgrades, have been installed.